In-N-Out: A Parameter-Level API Graph Dataset for Tool Agents: Experiments

 \section{Experiments}

 Our experiments address two main questions: (1) can LLMs construct parameter-level API graphs comparable to human annotations, and (2) do such graphs improve downstream tool-agent performance?
 To answer these, we first benchmark LLMs on graph construction with and without fine-tuning on In-N-Out (\S{\ref{sec4:experiments-api-graph-construction}}).
 We then evaluate whether explicit API graphs help agents retrieve prerequisite APIs that supply inputs to another (\S{\ref{sec4:experiments-tool-retrieval}}), and select interdependent API subsets to support multi-tool query generation (\S{\ref{sec4:experiments-structured-api-subset-selection}}).
 We compare using gold graphs versus graphs generated by the fine-tuned LLM, quantifying the remaining gap due to imperfect graph construction.
+Finally, we conduct an end-to-end evaluation on $\tau$-bench (\S{\ref{sec4:experiments-end-to-end-evaluation}}) to examine whether the retrieval-level improvements observed in \S{\ref{sec4:experiments-tool-retrieval}} translate into better task completion in realistic, multi-turn tool-use settings.